-In 2004 Adam made a permanent move from the UK to Sydney and was offered the role of a sports producer for Network Ten.
+In 2004 Adam made a permanent move to Sydney and was offered the role of a sports producer for Network Ten.
 He led a pool of production staff across the network’s flagship motorsport events such as Formula 1, MotoGP, Australian Rally Championship and Indy Car and on live events he produced all of the talent.
 After spending two years working for Network Ten he moved back to Chrysalis (now North One and a part of the All3Media empire) to run their Sydney office and became Head of Programming in March 2007.

-Now Managing Director and Head of Programming at Mint Pictures (after purchasing North One Australia) he has experience in all television genres, oversaw the growth of North One in Australia and executive produced of all North One Australia’s/Mint’s content including the flagship contract with Tennis Australia; ‘Football Superstar’, ‘Cricket Superstar’ and ‘Gus Worland: Marathon Man’ for Foxtel; Bushwhacked!
-Brilliant Creatures and Code of Silence for the ABC and Red Bull ‘Cape Fear’ for Red Bull Media House.
-He won a Human Rights Award for the documentary ‘Football United’ for Foxtel and the prestigious Walkley Award for ‘Code of Silence’
+Now Managing Director and Head of Programming at Mint Pictures (after purchasing North One Australia) he has experience in all television genres, oversaw the growth of North One in Australia and has executive produced of all North One Australia’s/Mint’s content including the flagship contract with Tennis Australia; Frozen In Time, Football Superstar, Cricket Superstar, Marathon Man and The Archibald for Foxtel; Bushwhacked!, Brilliant Creatures, Code of Silence, Breaking The Silence, Pitch Battle and Streets of Your Town for the ABC; Strictly Jewish for SBS; Red Bull Cape Fear and Breaking The Beat for Red Bull Media House and John Eales Reveals: The Haka for Discovery Channel.
+He has also won a Human Rights Award for the Foxtel documentary Football United and Walkley award for Code of Silence for the ABC.